MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/public-sector/budget-analysis-public-sector.md

 After you change the settings at the top of the page, click **Update totals** to see the results of your query.

 ## Feature: Budget control statistics date range enhancements
-This change uses a new view to display only actual amounts inside the date range provided on the Budget Control statistics inquiry.
-This feature will be turned on by default in the 2022 Wave 2 release.
+This feature provides a new view to display only actual amounts inside the date range that's provided on the **Budget control statistics** inquiry.
+This feature is turned on by default in the 2022 Wave 2 release.